 Not a straight or narrow path by any means, but it’s our story and it’s so obviously full of divine intervention and someone else’s planning that it gives me the willies in a good way.
 Bert and I count our years together in seasons—seven calving seasons, eight winters, eight fall work seasons, and lots and lots of lube in each breeding season—and some of those seasons have been hard, and I mean hard.
 We’ve had to make some really tough choices and work in some really tough environments, but there’s no one else I would rather (or could) do it with, let me tell you what.

 Someone once told me that if our marriage could survive a horrendous calving season, then we’d be able to weather anything.
-We’ve done forty straight days of snow and blizzards with many nights of 60 below or more, we’ve done a horrible bout of in-utero sickness that kept killing newborn calves before we were able to help them, we’ve done a calving season with a human newborn where I had trouble figuring out up from down some days…so I think we’re set up pretty well for the long haul.
+We’ve done forty straight days of snow and blizzards with many nights of 60 below or more, we’ve done a horrible bout of in-utero sickness that kept killing newborn calves before we were able to help them, we’ve done two calving seasons with human newborns where I had trouble figuring out up from down some days…so I think we’re set up pretty well for the long haul.

 I can’t express to you the gratitude and thanks I feel every day for this life that I’ve been given, or the path I could never have forged or chose for myself.
 It’s way better than any plan I could have orchestrated myself, and boy oh boy do I love it.